Ladadadada/DanglingDNS/plans.md

 - Check who requested the certificate
 - Identify suspicious certificate patterns

-Known registrars
-Known hosting providers
+Known registrars - Useful for domains that have expired and we no longer own.
+No help on subdomains.
+Anything else?
+Known hosting providers.
+Good for detecting when we have changed hosting providers and left DNS records pointing at the old one.
-Known technologies such as Apache or nginx
+Known technologies such as Apache or nginx.
+Potentially useful, but a fairly weak signal, especially if we use several.
+Run any found domains (in HTML or headers) through reputation service.
+Subdomains that have been taken over may have malicious code using known malicious domains.
+Convert various .txt files to a single config file with sections.

 ## Priority Implementation